-The law states that 'children must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school'.
-Department for Education - 'Working together to improve school attendance' Sept 2022
+Parents have a legal responsibility to make sure that their child receives an education at school or by education otherwise than at school.
+Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
+This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school.
+Department for Education - 'Working together to improve school attendance' August 2024.